IanMercer/pi-sniffer/docs/RaspberrySetup.md

 10. Some of the above steps can be carried out at the command line instead, e.g.

     a.
+Change the default password for the pi user using `passwd`.

+    b.
 Change the hostname and hosts by replacing `raspberrypi` with your chosen name in both of these locations, and reboot:

 ````